 Sharon Springs and Cooperstown (Central New York)

 LGBTQ entrepreneurs and businesspeople have brought life back to the vibrant village of Sharon Springs, a once-booming spa resort town that attracted the likes of Oscar Wilde and members of the Vanderbilt family in the 19th century.
 Among the town’s most famous residents are Josh Kilmer-Purcell and husband Brent Ridge, stars of The Fabulous Beekman Boys reality show and Amazing Race winners.
-You can tour their farm and its new art installation of large-scale murals depicting Nigerian Dwarf baby goats or pop by their Main Street shop, Beekman 1802 (pictured) — an LGBTQ staple offering skin care products, artisan goods and demos, along with other exclusive wares.
+You can tour their farm, meet the goats, and view large-scale murals depicting Nigerian Dwarf baby goats or pop by their Main Street shop, Beekman 1802 (pictured) — an LGBTQ staple offering skin care products, artisan goods and demos, along with other exclusive wares.
 While exploring the pedestrian-friendly Main Street, take a peek inside McGillycuddy’s Naturals and their selection of natural and handcrafted bath products, or treat your taste buds to locally-sourced seasonal dishes at 204 Main Bistro, where the menu is ever-changing.

 You can stay at the historic American Hotel, a nine-room inn with a charming porch and patio garden that makes for a perfect breakfast location.
-The hotel had fallen into disrepair after sitting vacant for three decades and was saved by couple Doug Plummer and Garth Roberts — the New York City transports who are credited with spearheading Sharon Springs’ renaissance after renovating the establishment.
+The hotel had fallen into disrepair after sitting vacant for three decades and was saved by the late Sharon Springs mayor Doug Plummer and husband Garth Roberts — the New York City transports who are credited with spearheading Sharon Springs’ renaissance after renovating the establishment.
 You can also embrace the countryside at the Country Manor Inn and B&B, a renovated mansion built in the early 1800s that sits on four acres of land with breathtaking views of the Mohawk Valley and sprawling Adirondack Mountains.

-While in Sharon Springs, take the 30-minute drive over to Cooperstown to learn the history of America’s favorite pastime at the National Baseball Hall of Fame, enjoy summertime performances of Romeo and Juliet and Love & War in a lakeside setting at this year’s Glimmerglass Festival, get a dose of culture at the Fenimore Art Museum, which in addition to its extensive art collection hosts lunch tours, workshops and performances at the Lucy B. Hamilton Amphitheater, and tour the award-winning Ommegang Brewery before finishing up with a pint and a bite at its tap room.
+While in Sharon Springs, take the 30-minute drive over to Cooperstown to learn the history of America’s favorite pastime at the National Baseball Hall of Fame, enjoy summertime performances of The Pirates of Penzance and Elizabeth Cree in a lakeside setting at this year’s Glimmerglass Festival, get a dose of culture at the Fenimore Art Museum, which in addition to its extensive art collection hosts lunch tours, workshops and performances at the Lucy B. Hamilton Amphitheater, and tour the award-winning Ommegang Brewery before finishing up with a pint and a bite at its tap room.
 The brewery also hosts summer concerts with big name performers.

 Hudson (Hudson Valley)

-The charming riverfront city of Hudson in Columbia County has built up a reputation for being one of the most LGBTQ-friendly communities in the area and, in fact, plays host to a large Pride festival, which marked its 13th year in 2022 with a parade, pool party, and more.
-The walkable city is an antique hunter’s dream with treasures from furniture to vintage clothing just waiting to be discovered at one of the more than 40 shops on and around Warren Street.
-Those with an eye for architecture will be delighted by the century-old buildings spread out through Hudson, from Queen Anne-style mansions to grand Victorians that have been restored to their full glory.
+The charming riverfront city of Hudson in Columbia County has built up a reputation for being one of the most LGBTQ-friendly communities in the area and, in fact, plays host to a large Pride festival, which features a parade, activities, performances, and more.
+The walkable city is an antique hunter’s dream with treasures from furniture to vintage clothing just waiting to be discovered at dozens of shops on and around Warren Street.
+Those with an eye for architecture will be delighted by the century-old buildings spread across Hudson, from Queen Anne-style mansions to grand Victorians that have been restored to their full glory.
 The Second Empire-style Hudson-Athens Lighthouse (pictured), built in 1874, is also a sight to behold.

 For a fun date or time out with friends, grab a pint at Spotty Dog Books and Ale, a bookstore-slash-bar that’s taken up shop at a former firehouse, or sip on some wine while you create your own candles, diffusers, and perfumes at the Poured Candle Bar.
 Explore the 250-acre estate of Hudson River School painter Frederic Church at the Olana Historic House, and if you’re up for it, walk across the Rip Van Winkle Bridge to check out the Thomas Cole National Historic Site.
 If you don’t mind a drive, the Franklin D. Roosevelt National Historic Site, Storm King Art Center, and Woodbury Common outlets are about an hour away from Hudson.